JobfullyAdmin/geekology/source/_posts/2013-01-24-developer-mind-reading-101.markdown

   <p>
 Now you knowing the main decision factors of technical talent, incorporate these into all your interactions with your candidates when you recruit them.
 For example, saying something like
 </p>
+{% blockquote %}
-<blockquote><p>“In our Big Data SDE role, you get to play with petabytes of data, code up mind-bending machine learning algorithms, and become a master of all things Big Data – Cassandra, Hbase, PIG, Hive, Hadoop, and more.”</p></blockquote>
+“In our Big Data SDE role, you get to play with petabytes of data, code up mind-bending machine learning algorithms, and become a master of all things Big Data – Cassandra, Hbase, PIG, Hive, Hadoop, and more.”
+{% endblockquote %}
 <p>is a lot more enticing than saying</p>
+{% blockquote %}
-<blockquote><p>“I have a very good job opportunity.
+“I have a very good job opportunity.
 I am attaching the job description.
-If you are interested, kindly send your updated resume.”</p></blockquote>
+If you are interested, kindly send your updated resume.”
+{% endblockquote %}
   <p>
 Intrigue your candidates by mapping the job requirements to what they look for in a job.
 When you incorporate this into every piece of communication, your candidates will become a lot more enthusiastic and cooperative.
   </p>